Tips for tracking and applying for scholarships

 Lummi Nation School Scholarship Page: Select senior class resources,

 Lummi Higher Ed: Contact Kathleen Solomon for questions about LIBC scholarship at KathleenS@lummi-nsn.gov.
-The 2024/2025 application found here.
-2025/2026 application will be available this summer.
+The 2025/2026 application can be found here.

 Lynden High School Scholarship Page